 Some of the library's online databases, such as Proquest and Academic Search Complete, have a feature that allows you to click in a checkmark box to find articles from peer-reviewed journals.
 This should weed out articles from magazines, newspapers, and non-peer-reviewed journals.

-When you use a database, look for this option on the search screen (usually it's somewhere below the search box, or sometimes you may have to click on Advanced Search to see this option).
+When you use a database, look for this option on the search screen (usually it's somewhere below the search box), or look for it in the filtering options after you've done your search.
 For example: